infinity0/droid-hacks/sw/location/index.rst

 and then set the entry for ``SUPL_TLS_CERT`` to point to it.

 When you're all done, restart your phone and go somewhere with good GPS signal (i.e. outside or near a window) and good cell signal.
-Then, use the apps Imentioned above to make sure everything's working correctly.
+Then, use the apps I mentioned above to make sure everything's working correctly.
 You might have to dick around a bit, but hopefully the ``gps.conf`` tips helped a lot.

 Next steps